 Students interested in learning more about our program, the campus, and life in Knoxville are encouraged to visit us at this time.
 The day’s events will include conversations with faculty and students, tours of facilities, as well as visits to some of the amazing natural, cultural, and recreational features of Knoxville and its surroundings.

-Learn about our program by scheduling a visit with a building tour, program overview, and time in a design studio course.
-Coordinate your visit by calling 865-974-3253 or email, firstname.lastname@example.org.
+Learn about our program by scheduling a visit with a building tour, program overview and time in a design studio course.
+Coordinate your visit by calling 865-974-5265 or emailing email@example.com.

 See some of the work and experiences of our community.

 Student, Faculty Design/Build Project Recognized with Statewide Award of Excellence